(1/11/02)

 "Secular knowledge, important as it may be, can never save a soul nor

-open the celestial kingdom nor create a world nor make a man a god, but it
+open the celestial kingdom nor create a world nor make a man a god,

-the way to eternal life and who can now bring into play all knowledge to be
+first, has found the way to eternal life and who can now bring into

-his tool and servant."
+play all knowledge to be his tool and servant."

 Spencer W. Kimball